 The Innovation Landscape Framework is a tool to help coordinate physical planning with organizational initiatives, engage a wide range of stakeholders, and foster a more widespread culture of innovation.
 It views the campus as an Innovation Landscape, in which many types of innovation are encouraged and settings for collaborative creative activity—both physical and virtual—infuse the campus fabric and are part of the daily experience of its users.

-"Crafting the Innovation Landscape", EDUCAUSE Review, Feb.
+"Crafting the Innovation Landscape", feature article in EDUCAUSE Review online, Feb.
 2017

-"Crafting the Innovation Landscape", Planning for Higher Education, journal of the Society for College and University Planning, forthcoming winter 2017 issue on innovation.
+"Crafting the Innovation Landscape", Planning for Higher Education, journal of the Society for College and University Planning, feature article in winter issue on innovation, March 2017.

 The Learning Space Rating System

 A rating system developed to measure the potential performance of learning space to support active learning and engagement.